 Why did you decide to start this program?

 Geisinger recognized a need within our patient population.
-Food insecurity is a common problem affecting 1 in 8 adults in America, 1 in 7 adults in Pennsylvania, and in some of our communities, ultimately affecting 30-60 percent of our patients.
+Food insecurity is a common problem affecting 1 in 8 adults in America, 1 in 7 adults in Pennsylvania, and in some of our communities, ultimately affecting 30 to 60 percent of our patients.

 How do patients enroll?

-We screen our patients for Type 2 diabetes (over age 18), with hemoglobin HbA1c greater than 8.0.
-If the patients are able to commit to weekly food pick-ups, participate in the education part of the program and engage with our care team, we facilitate the referral.
-They can then begin the program.
+We screen our patients over age 18 for Type 2 diabetes, with hemoglobin HbA1c greater than 8.0.
+If the patients can commit to bi-weekly food pickups, participating in education, engaging with our care team and lifestyle changes, we make the referral.

 How is the program staffed?